 Though the mishap created some negative press, it hasn’t seemed to hurt the performance of the rest of the series.
 Prize pools for most events so far have been in the $1 million to $2 million range thanks to the larger player pool in the international market, and there has been no repeat client issues.

 As time goes on, it looks less and less likely that there will be any sort of reasonable solution for a land-based WSOP in 2020.

 Even under normal circumstances, it would be a huge task to reschedule and relocate a 10-week event attended by tens of thousands of people.
 And with the way things are going with the coronavirus, it’s hard to see how even a massively scaled-back series would be possible.

-The social distancing and hygiene measures required of casinos make it very difficult to offer poker, since the game requires players to interact with one another and to handle shared cards and chips.
+The social distancing and hygiene orders for casinos make it very difficult to offer poker, since the game requires players to interact with one another and to handle shared cards and chips.
 Some card rooms have reopened for cash play and the occasional daily tournament, but nothing even close to the scale of a WSOP event.

 It’s clear at this point that the virus isn’t going anywhere for the time being.
 US cases are on the rise once again, and cool weather in the fall will likely make matters worse.

 As much of a shame as it will be if there is no live series at all, these unprecedented times provide valuable learning opportunity for the WSOP.
 It has shown a growing inclination to make online events a more important part of its rotation, and its experience this summer may help it move more quickly in that direction than it has up until now.

 The consistency of the prize pools in the US series is promising.